TZK-/TaigaPHP/README.md

 # Installation (Composer)

-TaigaPHP has been written for PHP >=5.3 and and earlier versions and you need to ensure that the PHP CURL extension is activated and also working.
+TaigaPHP has been written and *tested* for PHP >=5.5 and and earlier versions.
+The only constraint is to have the cURL extension enabled.

 To install the library, just run the command below:
 ```sh
 composer require tzk/taiga-php
 ```
-The Library has been added into your dependencies and ready to be used.

 # Authentication